 The problem is that if this busy pace keeps up for any length of time, we end up feeling run down and our overall health suffers.
 Can you relate here?

 The simple truth is we cannot do much if we are run down.
-There is just no way we can be at our top if we’re not even eating and sleeping well.
+There is just no way we can be our best if we’re not even eating and sleeping well.